A7med7c/A7med7c/README.md

 ## 🌱 Learning
 - Studying **ASP.NET Core** and **Entity Framework** to deepen my expertise in modern web development.
-- Preparing for a potential master's degree in **Computer Engineering** in Europe.

 ## 🌐 Find Me Online
 - [LinkedIn](www.linkedin.com/in/ahmed-ragab-2712b7228)